 Contact: Brenden-Colson Center for Pancreatic Care at 503-494-8988 or firstname.lastname@example.org

 The Sarcoma Survivorship Registry collects information from sarcoma survivors to help researchers study how treatments affect patients.
-Participants make one visit to the sarcoma clinic on OHSU’s South Waterfront campus to learn about the study and to fill out a survey that takes about 20 minutes.
+Participants can either make an appointment in the sarcoma clinic on OHSU’s South Waterfront campus or choose to complete an electronic consent form.
+The registry involves filling out a survey that takes about 20 minutes.
+Participants can also choose whether or not they want to be contacted in the future about other research specific to sarcoma survivors.

 - Be older than 15.